Rumuantsev/to_do/README.md

 You will need a Node to run the project.js and npm (Node Package Manager)

-My project uses version 20.13.1
+My project uses version Node 20.13.1

 Install them if you haven't already done so: https://nodejs.org/en